babyloniaapp/docs/logs.md

 27.01.22 - Our pool.babylonia.app subdomain is finally ready and live, it works with MetaMask and TrustWallet for now, thanks team!

 ------------
-25.01.22 - We hired a team of social madia content creator and advisers\
+25.01.22 - We hired a team of social media content creator and advisers\
 25.01.22 - Working to finalize the hiring of blockchain developer for out lottery application

 ------------